-The directors review performance using a number of both financial and non-financial key performance indicators (KPI's).
+The Directors review performance using a number of both financial and non-financial key performance indicators (KPI's).
 These are regularly reviewed as to their appropriateness, set and measured continuously in order to monitor performance and comparative efficiencies across the Group.

-The principal financial KPI's monitored by the board are average selling prices and procurement costs, which enable the board to monitor overall profitability.
+The principal financial KPI's monitored by the Board are average selling prices and procurement costs, which enable the Board to monitor overall profitability.
 Profitability by segment is disclosed in the accompanying financial statements (note 4).
-For the year to 25 June 2011 the Group has experienced increases in the cost of potatoes and other input costs which it has endeavoured to pass on to its customer base where possible.
+For the 53 weeks to 30 June 2012 the Group has experienced increases in the cost of potatoes and other input costs which it has endeavoured to pass on to its customer base where possible.